 Meanwhile, other manufacturers apply an electrostatic charge to the polypropylene material.
 This makes the fabric more attractive to particles, preventing them from getting through.
 Doing so improves the filtration of the mask and means less material needs to be used, improving breathability.
 As such, the weight of the material can vary from 10 to 300 g/sm.

 The straps of most masks are a form of woven elastic and cotton.
 However, some companies use natural or synthetic rubber, such as polyisoprene.
 The benefit of rubber is that it is less likely to contain dust in the material, and it can be wiped clean.
 However, some report more discomfort as compared to fabric straps.

 The material used for the straps can also determine the lifespan of the mask.
 Rubber bands are likely to loosen or snap following heavy use.
 In contrast, elastic straps will survive either modern-day COVID requirements or DIY/worksite use.
 As the benefits are derived from a firm seal around the face, picking the strap’s right choice is vital.

 Finally, there are the metal parts of the mask.
 To fasten the straps to the mask, metal staples are used.
 The staples are usually made of steel and so are sturdy and long-lasting.
 On the other hand, the nose clip – which helps secure the mask at the top – is often made from aluminum.
 This is because aluminum is easier to bend and lighter.
 It, therefore, provides a more comfortable fit.
 However, to improve comfort, nose foam is often used on the underside.
 This foam is made from polyurethane.

-Here at CanGardCare, we sell the full variety of N95 dust masks.
+Here at CanGard, we sell a full variety of N95 dust masks.
 Our masks are of the highest quality and come in various styles to suit different face shapes.
 So, now you’re armed with the knowledge of what dust masks are made of, which one will you choose?